 - Pre and post natal pain

-- Pain post orthopedic surgery or sports injuries
+- Pain post orthopedic surgery

 - Abdominal pain post surgery